MicrosoftDocs/mesh-docs/mesh/Resources/mesh-known-issues.md

 ## Version 5.2401.0

-* On starting a broadcast, broadcasters may experience a temporary low framerate due to un-optimized net code.
+* On starting a broadcast, broadcasters may experience a temporary low framerate.
 (32963)

 * On Quest, the avatar's level of details (LOD) may seem off or changing depending on the actions an avatar takes such as nodding or looking up and down.
 (32894)